nmattia/ghostwriter/README.md

 Make sure [elf2uf2-rs](https://github.com/JoNil/elf2uf2-rs) is installed.
 Then deploy the firmware to the Tiny 2040 (ensure the device is connect and in boot mode, i.e. `boot` was pressed when plugging the device):

+> [!NOTE]
+> The command below uses the `runner` specified in `.cargo/config` to convert the cargo-built ELF file to uf2 and deploy it to the connected Tiny 2040.

 ```
 cargo install elf2uf2-rs
 cargo run --release --bin lorem
 ```

-This uses the `runner` specified in `.cargo/config` to convert the cargo-built ELF file to uf2 and deploy it to the connected Tiny 2040.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>